Living in Gibraltar · Last updated 2 June 2026

 • New residents must register with the GHA before accessing routine healthcare

-• The St Bernard's Hospital is the main public hospital, with specialised care referred to Spain or the UK
+• St Bernard's Hospital is the main public hospital, with specialised care referred to Spain or the UK

 • EU health cards (EHIC/GHIC) do not give routine access to GHA services for non-residents